RobisonTorres/Personal_Finance/README.md

 5. Graphic Categories - Dynamic graphical representation of different categories.
 6. Graphic Annual - Dashboard of all relevant information for the entire year.

 * Note: I prefer using only the Balance and Graphic Annual plans for easier navigation.
 The other ones are kept hidden and serve as reference.
+For that reason I will explain how the "Balance & Tracking" works.

 ## Usage

 Using this spreadsheet is very straightforward:

 1. Open the Excel Personal Budget file.
-2. Navigate to the plan "Data Validation" and set the names of the categories to your preference.
+2. Navigate to the plan "Data Validation" and set the names of the categories to your preference, and then go to "Balance & Tracking".
 3. The "Balance & Tracking" plan is composed of there tables and one graphic, all of them are connected:

     * The first table is organized by month.
 Select the desired month in cell B2, and below, you'll find information on Expenses, Expenses/Income ratio, and Balance for that month.
 Additionally, it displays the balance for the entire year, regardless of the chosen month.